Fields interpretable in the free group: Towers

-The group that corresponds to the $N$-multiplet of $\mathcal{T}(G,\F)$ is still a star of groups, but now the common subgroup is the tower of the first $n$ floors of $\mathcal{T}_N$ and each factor is isomorphic to the tower of the first $m$ floors of $\mathcal{T}_N$.
+The group that corresponds to the $N$-multiplet of $\mathcal{T}(G,\F)$ is still a star of groups, but now the common subgroup is the Abelian pouch of $\mathcal{T}$ and each factor is isomorphic to the tower of the first $m$ floors of $\mathcal{T}^N$.